National Budget Circular 542

 III.
 DBM approved budgets and Corresponding Targets

-Note: RDI-ARMM is not DBM
+Note: RDI-ARMM is not under DBM

 IV.
 Status of implementation and program/project evaluation and/or assessment reports